w0lle/grunt-nwabap-ui5uploader/README.md

 #### options.resources.cwd
 Type: `String`

-Defines the base folder which contains the sources (for instance 'webapp').
+Defines the base folder which contains the sources (for instance 'build').
+It's important not to use everything from you ``webapp`` folder, because some directories in it should not be packaged and uploaded into an BSP application.
+To create a build, just use another grunt task to copy the important files to ``build`` folder.
+In addition you can use [openui5_preload]  (https://github.com/SAP/grunt-openui5#openui5_preload) task from ``grunt-openui5`` plugin to create a component preload file.

+When you're using WebIDE templates, folders like ``localService`` and ``test`` are created automatically to support mockdata.
+These files should not be uploaded.

 #### options.resources.src
 Type: `String` or `array of String`